samhains/samhains.github.io/blog/_posts/temp/2018-12-13-final-reflections.md

 **What did you learn?**

-I built a theoretical foundation for creating within a newfound medium - video simulations.
+I built a theoretical foundation for creating within my newfound medium - video simulations.
 At the start of the semester I knew that I was seduced by this technology.
 However, I could not explain why - it seemed impulsive and aesthetic; perhaps even fetishistic.
+After engaging in my research across art and the digital humanities, I have developed a framework for problematizing and thinking about simulations as part of a growing network of cybernetic control systems.
+I experimented with a process around 'digital ethnography' - entering corporate simulated spaces, appropriating assets.

 I have also done much work to ground the medium in its techno-military-scientific roots.
 There are fascinating connected histories of amusement technologies and industrial modernity.

 I couldn't say I have a mastery of the history, or the theory.
 Although, I have mapped out a terrain for exploration that I am passionate about.
 I am excited to keep going with this for thesis.